Fasgarinejad/main/README.md

             </div>
         </div>
         <div class="column right-column">
             <p>Hi! 👋 I'm Fatemeh ("Faa-teh-meh"), a fifth-year Ph.D. candidate at the Electrical and Computer Engineering department at the University of California, San Diego (joint with San Diego State University).
-I work on Hyperdimensional Computing Security and synergy of Hyperdimensional Computing and Machine Learning under supervision of Prof. Tajana Rosing and Prof. Baris Aksanli. <br>
+I work on Hyperdimensional Computing Security and synergy of Hyperdimensional Computing and Machine Learning under the supervision of Prof. Tajana Rosing and Prof. Baris Aksanli.</p>
             <div class="violet-box">
                 I am currently on the academic job market for faculty positions with a focus on <strong>teaching</strong>.
             </div>
             <h3 class="section-heading">Teaching</h3>

             <!-- University of California, San Diego -->
             <h4 class="university-heading">University of California, San Diego</h4>
             <ul>